Ash-Tao/World_Weather_API/README.md

 0.0 < |R| < 0.2 - Very weak positive/negative correlated.<br/>
 0.0 = |R| - No correlated.<br/>
   * __Northern Hemisphere - Temperature (F) vs. Latitude__<br/>
-The R-value between these two variables is -0.89, which means that there is a very strong negative correlation between Max Temp Latitude in the Northern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Northern%20Hemisphere%20-%20Max%20Temp%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Southern Hemisphere - Temperature (F) vs. Latitude__<br/>
-The R-value between these two variables is 0.50, which means that there is a moderate positive correlation between Max Temp and Latitude in the Southern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Southern%20Hemisphere%20-%20Max%20Temp%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Northern Hemisphere - Humidity (%) vs. Latitude__<br/>
-The R-value between these two variables is 0.30, which means that there is a weak positive correlation between Humidity and Latitude in the Northern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Northern%20Hemisphere%20-%20Humidity%20(%25)%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Southern Hemisphere - Humidity (%) vs. Latitude__<br/>
-The R-value between these two variables is 0.36, which means a weak positive correlation between Humidity and Latitude in the Southern Hemisphere.
-And it is even weaker in Southern Hemisphere than it is in Northern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Southern%20Hemisphere%20-%20Humidity%20(%25)%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Northern Hemisphere - Cloudiness (%) vs. Latitude__<br/>
-The R-value between these two variables is 0.17, which means that there is a very weak positive correlation between Cloudiness and Latitude in the Northern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Northern%20Hemisphere%20-%20Cloudiness%20(%25)%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Southern Hemisphere - Cloudiness (%) vs. Latitude__<br/>
-The R-value between these two variables is 0.35, which means that there is a weak positive correlation between Cloudiness and Latitude in the Southern Hemisphere.
-And it is stronger in Southern Hemisphere than it is in Northern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Sorthern%20Hemisphere%20-%20Cloudiness%20(%25)%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Northern Hemisphere - Wind Speed (mph) vs. Latitude__<br/>
-The R-value between these two variables is 0.11, which means that there is a very weak positive correlation between Wind Speed and Latitude in the Northern Hemisphere.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Northern%20Hemisphere%20-%20Wind%20Speed%20(mph)%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>
   * __Southern Hemisphere - Wind Speed (mph) vs. Latitude__<br/>
-The R-value between these two variables is -0.39, which means that there is a weak negative correlation between Wind Speed and Latitude in the Southern Hemisphere.
-And it is stronger in Southern Hemisphere than it is in Northern Hemisphere.
-But the linear regression goes to the opposite direction, negative instead of positive.<br/>
   <img src="https://github.com/Ash-Tao/python_api_challenge/blob/main/output_WeatherPy/Southern%20Hemisphere%20-%20Wind%20Speed%20(mph)%20vs.%20Latitude%20Linear%20Regression.png" width="500"><br/>